-The Audubon Society’s cherished Christmas Bird Count is one of the longest-running citizen science projects in existence.
-It launched on Christmas Day in 1900 and is still going strong.
-During the event, people venture outdoors to designated areas and count the types and numbers of birds that they see and hear over the course of a single day.
+The Audubon Society’s first annual Christmas Bird Count began on Christmas Day in 1900 and the yearly event is still going strong.
+During this community science event, people venture outdoors to designated areas and count the types and numbers of birds that they see and hear over the course of one day.
 The data are used to keep track of the health of bird populations in North America.
-This year’s count runs from December 14, 2019, to January 5, 2020.
-You’ll want to sign up in advance.
-The counts are conducted within a 15-mile wide circle, and the counts for each circle are organized by a circle compiler.
-To participate in the count – it’s free – you need to sign up with a local circle compiler.
-As of Sunday, December 8, there were still many circles with open registrations available (the open ones are the circles shown below in yellow and green, and the red ones are full circles that are no longer accepting new participants).
+This year’s count runs from December 14, 2020, through January 5, 2021.

+To participate in the count – it’s free – you need to sign up with a local circle compiler at the Audubon Society website.
+The counts are conducted within a 15-mile (24-km) wide circle, and the counts for each circle are organized by a “circle compiler.”
+As of Monday, December 7, there were still several circles with open registrations available (the open ones are the circles shown below in yellow and green, and the red ones are full circles that are no longer accepting new participants).
 No worries if you are a beginning bird watcher because you will be matched up with a more experienced birder.
-Also, you can try checking with local nature centers in your area, as they may be hosting special Christmas Bird Count events.

-During last year’s 119th Christmas Bird Count, more than 2,600 species and 48 million birds were counted, and count efforts were at a record high level.
+During last year’s 120th Christmas Bird Count, 2566 species and nearly 43 million birds were counted.
+While count efforts were at a record high level, the number of birds observed was approximately 6 million lower than the number counted in the previous year.
 Geoff LeBaron, director of the Christmas Bird Count program, said in a statement:

-This year’s 120th Christmas Bird Count is sure to yield additional interesting and important data that will help scientists better understand bird populations.
+This year’s 121th Christmas Bird Count is sure to yield additional interesting and important data that will help scientists better understand bird populations.
 You can share your bird count photographs and experiences on social media with the hashtag #ChristmasBirdCount.
-Of course, we here at EarthSky would love to have you send us your photographs too!
-Lastly, Audubon has developed a cool, new CBC Live tool for this year’s count where you can upload and share your photos.
-There are already a few pre-count photos on CBC Live – check them out here!
+Of course, we here at EarthSky would love to have you share us your photographs with us too!

-Bottom line: Audubon’s 120th Christmas Bird Count will take place from December 14, 2019, to January 5, 2020.
-This long-running citizen science project provides scientists with valuable information about the health of bird populations in North America.
+Bottom line: Audubon’s 121st Christmas Bird Count will take place December 14, 2020, through January 5, 2021.
+This long-running community science project provides scientists with valuable information about the health of bird populations in North America.

 Deanna Conners is an Environmental Scientist who holds a Ph.D. in Toxicology and an M.S. in Environmental Studies.
 Her interest in toxicology stems from having grown up near the Love Canal Superfund Site in New York.
 Her current work is to provide high-quality scientific information to the public and decision-makers and to help build cross-disciplinary partnerships that help solve environmental problems.
 She writes about Earth science and nature conservation for EarthSky.